-Avantax Advisory Services, Inc. ("AAS" or "Firm"), also doing business as Avantax Advisory ServicesSM and Avantax Wealth Management[®], was established in 19871 and is an investment adviser registered with the Securities and Exchange Commission ("SEC") that offers a variety of investment advisory services primarily to individuals, pension and profit-sharing plans, and businesses, as more fully described in this Brochure.
-The Firm conducts business throughout the United States through its investment adviser representatives (each an "Advisor" and collectively, "Advisors"), who are primarily independent contractors registered with the Firm, their personnel, and AAS' employees (collectively, "Supervised Persons") to provide investment advisory services to you (the "client" or "prospective client").
+Avantax Advisory Services, Inc. ("AAS", "Firm", "us", "our", or "we") also doing business as Avantax Advisory Services and Avantax Wealth Management®, was established in 19871 and is an investment advisor registered with the Securities and Exchange Commission ("SEC") that offers a variety of investment advisory services primarily to individuals, pension and profit-sharing plans, and businesses, as more fully described in this Brochure.
+The Firm conducts business throughout the United States through its investment advisor representatives (each an "Advisor" and collectively, "Advisors"), who are primarily independent contractors registered with the Firm, their personnel, and AAS' employees (collectively, "Supervised Persons") to provide investment advisory services to you (the "client" or "prospective client").